seanmcg93/Sensor_data_collection/README.md

 # Sensor Data Dashboard

 ## Overview
 This project is designed to create a local web application that displays real-time data from various sensors connected to a Raspberry Pi.
-The sensors log their data into a SQLite3 database, and the web application provides a dashboard to visualize this data.
+The sensors log their data into a PostgreSQL database, and the web application provides a dashboard to visualize this data.
 Additionally, users can perform basic queries to retrieve historical data from the database.

 ## Features
-- **Real-Time Data Display:** Pulls and displays real-time data from the SQLite3 database, with each sensor logging data to a different table.
+- **Real-Time Data Display:** Pulls and displays real-time data from the PostgreSQL database, with each sensor logging data to a different table.
 - **Query Functionality:** Allows users to perform basic queries to retrieve historical data.
 - **Scalability:** Easily accommodates the addition of new sensors and corresponding tables in the database.